spatie/laravel-http-logger/README.md

 ## Usage

-This packages provides a middleware which can be added as a global middleware or to a single route.
+This packages provides a middleware which can be added as a global middleware or as a single route.

 ```php
 // As a middleware to a single route.